munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code pop-enclosing (1 before, 1 after)

 When an outermost class body ends, `enclosing` will be `NULL`, so this resets `currentClass` to `NULL`.
-Thus to see if we are inside a class -- and thus inside a method -- we simply check that module variable.
+Thus, to see if we are inside a class -- and therefore inside a method -- we simply check that module variable.

 ^code this-outside-class (1 before, 1 after)